IRS Announces Withdrawal Program for ERC Claims

 It’s not too late to get a second opinion on your ERC claim.
 If you have any doubt that you may not be fully eligible for the credits you filed for and are qualified to withdraw your claim under the IRS’ new guidance, you should consult a professional as soon as possible.

 At Wiggam Law, we’ve been keeping up with the twists and turns of ERC since day one.
 Our experienced tax attorneys can help you evaluate your claim and guide you through the withdrawal process if necessary.
+We can also help if you’ve received Notice 105-C about a disallowed ERC claim or if you want to pursue a refund claim in court.

 Call us at (404) 609-1300 or complete the form below to schedule a consultation today!
 Reaching out for help now can help save you a potential headache later as the IRS continues to crack down on ERC claims.